caltechlibrary/newt/newt.1.md

 # DESCRIPTION

 **newt** is an application runner.
-For each service defined in a Newt YAML file the service will be started.
-This lets you bring up the Newt Router and Newt Mustache up as one service.
+If both Newt Router and Mustache are defined in the YAML_CONFIG_FILE then **newt** will run them each on their own port.
+This allows you to have your Newt programs under one process which can be convient during development.

 # OPTIONS